-- If a student cancels his/her enrollment prior to attending class, he or she is entitled to a full refund. - If the Enrollment Agreement is cancelled, GETS will refund the student any amount he/she paid, less the registration and other administrative fees not to exceed \$250, within 45 days after the notice of cancellation is received. - The student may withdraw from the school at any time after the cancellation period (described above) and receive a pro-rata refund.
+- If a student cancels his/her enrollment prior to attending class, he or she is entitled to a full refund. - If the Enrollment Agreement is cancelled, GETS will refund the student any amount he/she paid, less the registration and other administrative fees not to exceed \$250, within 45 days after the notice of cancellation is received. - The student may withdraw from the school at any time after the cancellation period (described above) and receive a pro-rata refund if you have completed 60 per cent or less of current program period.
 The amount of that refund is to be "pro-rated" according to the uncompleted portion of the program (see chart below).
 The refund is to be paid within 45 days of withdrawal.